QuEraComputing/quera-education/README.md

 ## 🚀 Bloqade SDK for Python 🚀

-We're very happy to annouce the Alpha release of [Bloqade for Python](https://github.com/QuEraComputing/bloqade-python)!
+While you're experimenting and learning to hack netural atoms with the Julia versin of Bloqade, we also encourage you to check out the Alpha release of [Bloqade for Python](https://github.com/QuEraComputing/bloqade-python)!
+The Python version will eventually have an interface to the Julia version, giving you unparalleled performance for testing your ideas out along with a clear syntax for constructing programs on real neutral atom hardware.

 Check the documentation to [get started](https://bloqade.quera.com/0.8.0/#how-do-i-get-started).
 We are in active development of this new package so we appreciate [feedback](https://bloqade.quera.com/0.8.0/contributing/providing-feedback/) during the Alpha phase.

 ## Citing